coderitter/knight-form/README.md

 # Element

-The `Element` is the core object.
-Every other element used is at least an `Element`.
+The `Element` is the base class for every element in the tree.
 Here are its properties.

 - `parent`: Every element knows its parent.
 (You do not have to set it by yourself.)
 - `elements`: Every element can have arbitrary many sub elements.
+(It is a tree.)
 - `name`: Every element has a name which it can be referred to.
 Additionally to its core function you can use it for anything you need.
 This is the idea here.
 It is a data structure.
-- `prototype`: This is not used in the core element.
+- `prototype`: It is not used in the base element.
 It is used in `Field` when having a list where you can add and remove items.
 Use it for whatever you think.
 - `widget`: Here you can set view specific attributes.

 This element is the starting point if you do not have to deal with use inputtable values.
 Create anything you like from it.
 Remember is is just a data structure.
 The renderer that you create will decide what to do with your custom elements.

 Do not be afraid to extend it.

+## Element properties act as features

+Setting values on the elements is always optional.
+Think of it like activating a feature if you set a certain property.
+If you do not need a certain feature the library will not mind.

+For example if you leave out the name and you want to retreive that element by its name it will not find it.
+It will find nothing.
+If you give it an object to set the field's values the nameless will be left out in the cold.

 ## Extending the element by adding properties